-Reviewed: May 11, 1992, October 9, 1995, November 8, 1999, February 9, 2009, April 11, 2011
+Reviewed: May 11, 1992, October 9, 1995, November 8, 1999, February 9, 2009, April 11, 2011, June 14, 2021

-LICENSED EMPLOYEE VACATION - HOLIDAYS - PERSONAL LEAVE
+EMPLOYEE VACATION - HOLIDAYS

-The board will determine the amount of vacation, holidays, and personal leave that will be allowed on an annual basis for licensed employees.
+The board will determine the amount of vacation, and holidays, that will be allowed on an annual basis for licensed employees.

-It is the responsibility of the superintendent to make a recommendation to the board annually on vacations, holidays, and personal leave for licensed employees.
+It is the responsibility of the superintendent to make a recommendation to the board annually on vacations, and holidays, for employees.

-The requirements stated in the Master Contract between employees in the certified collective bargaining unit and the board regarding the vacations, holidays and personal leave of such employees will be followed.
+The requirements stated in the Master Contracts between employees in the CCCESA and CCCEA collective bargaining units and the board regarding the vacations, and holidays of such employees will be followed.

-Formerly policy 402.8 Licensed employee vacation - holidays - personal leave
+Formerly policy 402.8 Licensed employee vacation - holidays - personal leave Formerly policy 414.1 Classified Employees Vacations - Holidays - Personal Leave

-Legal Reference: Iowa Code §§ 1C.1-.2; 4.1(34); 20.9 (2013).
+Legal Reference: Iowa Code §§ 1C.1-.2; 4.1(34); 20.9